 Time to Boil

 The Pro 60X boiled water very fast when there wasn't a breeze to contend with.
-We noticed that depending on the direction of the wind, this stove would either do very well or struggle quite a bit.
+We noticed that depending on the direction of the wind, this stove would either do very well or struggle considerably.
 On a non-windy day, the Pro 60X boiled a quart of 60-degree water in 3 minutes.
 The only stove that was faster was the Everest at 2:30.
 Models like the Everest are more compact, and therefore the flame is physically closer to the cookware, providing better wind protection.
 But with 30,000 BTUs on each five-inch burner of the Pro 60X, we weren't surprised at all by this excellent time, despite the less compact design.

 Be aware of the fact that on large propane tanks there is a regulator with a safety mechanism that will engage if you turn on the gas too fast.
 If you find that your burner output seems low, read the warning label on the regulator to learn how to keep the BTUs high.

 Boiling water for pasta is quite quick with this stove.

 Despite the impressively high BTUs on this stove, it still struggled with the wind in some situations.
 It comes equipped with a windscreen, but the breeze can get into the recess that houses the burners via vents on the side of the stove.
 The response of the Pro 60X to wind was as variable as the wind itself — sometimes handling it with ease, sometimes resulting in an extinguished flame.
 The difference seemed to be in how predictable — or not — the wind's behavior was.
 During our box fan test, where we set up a fan 24 inches to the side of the stove and ran it continuously while trying to boil a quart of water, the Pro 60X did great, clocking in at 4 minutes, just a minute longer than without the fan.
 It was the second-fastest stove in this test, after the Everest.
 But with organic winds whipping around from all directions there is a noticeable decline in its ability to stay lit.